-Authors can view an Abstract, order a Full Article or order an Electronic Copy of a Journal by sending an email request to firstname.lastname@example.org.
+Authors can view an Abstract, and order a Full Article, which is in the Electronic Copy of the Journal.
+Please send an email request to obtain the Journal firstname.lastname@example.org.

 This study finds cointegration between money and credit (or debt) in the United States as measured by M1 and DNFD, respectively.
 Further, it specifies a Vector Error Correction (VEC) model and presents impulse-response functions from that VEC.
 Information on the cointegration between M1 and DNFD presented could help policymakers better reach targets for price levels and real GDP.
 Because the impulse-response functions suggest that the impact of shocks lasts years, policymakers should proceed with caution when applying cointegration analysis.
 The author views this article as a preliminary investigation.